-Has Employee Advocacy not been a part of your organization’s strategy so far, then 2021 might be the year to start thinking about it.
-In this article, we have gathered nine tips on how to succeed with Employee Advocacy and ensure a successful startup of your Employee Advocacy strategy.
+Do you have an Employee Advocacy strategy in your organization?
+If you haven´t yet implemented one, 2022 might be the year to start thinking about it.
+In this article, we have gathered seven tips on how to succeed with Employee Advocacy and ensure a successful startup for your Employee Advocacy strategy.

 It is no wonder that Employee Advocacy is one of the big buzzwords in marketing.
 By activating employees, you can enhance the reach of your company’s posts and reach people you would not have before.